 Parents and therapists alike often look for a developmental checklist.
 Having a list of developmental milestones in physical development, emotional, and social development would be handy, right?
 A printable resource that acts as a guideline to child development could be useful for parents to track the milestones of their child for the first two years of life.
 A pediatric developmental checklist can help to identify red flags or to reference a child’s growth and development.

 Today, I wanted to share developmental checklists that are available here on The OT Toolbox, so you can have a one-stop spot for understanding growth and development stages in children.
-AND, I have a giveaway item of a birth-2 years pediatric milestones resource to share.

 It is important to note that all children develop at their own pace; however, the guidelines provided in this book are the accepted steps in development by doctors, service providers and educators alike.